-Up in the northern hemisphere winter is a sad affair, as your bike goes into hibernation and the cold, the rain and the snow keep you from doing what you love best.
-In our part of the world (Southern Hemisphere), we get some of the best riding in the winter months (June / July) and between seasons (Autumn: April / May and Spring: August September).
-Skies are clear, temperatures are pleasant, the roads you travel, and the places you visit are less crowded than during summer high season.
+In the southern Hemisphere, we get some of the best riding in the winter months (June / July) and between seasons (Autumn: April / May and Spring: August / September).
 So how about considering our winter for your summer holiday!?

 Bearing in mind that South Africa is more than three times the size of Germany, or five times the size of the UK, or twice as big as France respectively, it is hardly surprising that the weather varies greatly across the country - in any season.
 Generally, the best conditions for some lovely “winter riding” can be found in the north-east of the country, the Northern Drakensburg Lowveld and along the coast of the Indian Ocean.